The complete guide to becoming ISO 27001 certified

 How to check if a company is ISO 27001 certified

-To verify a company's ISO 27001 certification, you can visit the company's website and look for the ISO 27001 certification logo or a statement about their certification.
+To verify a company's ISO 27001 status you can visit the company's website and look for the ISO 27001 logo or a statement about their certification.
 You can also ask the company to provide a copy of their certification.
 In addition, some certification bodies, such as BSI in the UK, maintain publicly accessible databases of certified organisations, where you can search for the company.

-How to get ISO 27001 certification
+How to get ISO 27001

 ISO 27001 certification offers various benefits, such as enhanced credibility and trust with customers, partners, and stakeholders, improved information security risk management, and compliance with legal and regulatory responsibilities.

-What is ISO 27001 certification?
+What is ISO 27001?

-ISO 27001 certification is a globally recognised information security standard.
+ISO 27001 is a globally recognised information security standard.
 It provides a framework for organisations to establish, implement, maintain, and continually improve their information security management.
 The certification demonstrates an organisation's commitment to information security.

-How to get ISO 27001 certification in the UK
+How to get ISO 27001 in the UK

-The process for obtaining ISO 27001 certification in the UK is similar to the general process used by organisations worldwide.
+The process for obtaining ISO 27001 in the UK is similar to the general process used by organisations worldwide.
 It starts with planning and gap analysis and progresses to risk assessment, treatment, control implementation and auditing.
 Finally, a certifying body will perform an external audit and grant certification or request additional changes.

-ISO 27001 accreditation is globally recognised.
+ISO 27001 is globally recognised.
 Obtaining it requires a complex process of planning, implementation and internal and external auditing.

 We help clients build bespoke, tailored strategies that align with goals and objectives.
 The process illuminates risks and provides a strong foundation for a business to grow and thrive, regardless of its size.